openmobilityfoundation/curb-data-specification/README.md

 Please let us know [via our website](https://www.openmobilityfoundation.org/get-in-touch/) if you are an organization using CDS so we can add you to the list.

-If you are a data source operator, you may also add yourself to the [operator list](/data_source_operators.csv) for a global ID and website link.
+If you are a data source operator, you should also add yourself to the [operator list](/data_source_operators.csv) for a global ID and website link.
 Let us know [via our website](https://www.openmobilityfoundation.org/get-in-touch/) or find out how to do it yourself in our [Adding a CDS Data Source Operator ID](https://github.com/openmobilityfoundation/curb-data-specification/wiki/Adding-a-CDS-Data-Source-Operator-ID) help document.

 [Top][toc]

 # Data Privacy

-CDS includes information about commercial vehicles using select curb zones in a city to allow agencies to regulate curb use and policy in the public right of way and to conduct analysis for program improvements.
-While CDS is not designed to convey any personal information and is focused on commerical curb activity, some uses of some fields can be sensitive.
+CDS includes information about vehicles using select curb zones in a city to allow agencies to regulate curb use and policy in the public right of way and to conduct analysis for program improvements.
+While CDS is not designed to convey any personal information unless required for the viability of a specific program, some uses of some fields can be sensitive.
 The OMF community has created a number of resources to help cities, fleet operators, and software companies handle vehicle data safely:

 * [CDS Privacy Guidance](https://docs.google.com/document/d/1nujWaj1ScxQ-1I9_BGrMKZ_mV_8mbk8tG_C21CQO7Cw/edit?usp=sharing) - identifies relevant data in CDS, use cases, and provides suggestions on the safe handling of this data.
 * [Privacy Guide for Cities](https://github.com/openmobilityfoundation/governance/raw/main/documents/OMF-MDS-Privacy-Guide-for-Cities.pdf) - guide that covers essential privacy topics and best practices